Generating Natural Language Queries for More Effective Systematic Review Screening Prioritisation: Introduction

-A substantial amount of time---up to several weeks~\cite{saleh2014grey}, is spent crafting the Boolean query used to retrieve candidate documents.
-But this is typically ignored by screening prioritisation methods~\cite{wang2022neural, lee2018seed, wang2022seed, carvallo2020automatic, karimi2010boolean, lee2017study}.
-We propose and investigate effective ways to use these Boolean queries in place of the impractical use the final title of the review within neural-ranker-based screening prioritisation.
-Using a Boolean query for ranking is not without challenges.
-A Boolean query is complex, structured and verbose; considerably different from the kinds of queries commonly seen in ad hoc information retrieval research~\cite{bramer2018systematic}.
+In this paper, we investigate how screening prioritisation can be done based on the information available at the time of screening.
+Since it can take up to several weeks to work out the Boolean queries for the prior retrieval of candidate documents~\cite{saleh2014grey}, we propose effective ways to exploit this valuable source of information that has so far been neglected by the state of the art~\cite{wang2022neural, lee2018seed, wang2022seed, carvallo2020automatic, karimi2010boolean, lee2017study}.
+However, using a Boolean query to produce a ranked list is not straightforward.
+A Boolean query is complex, structured, and detailed; it is very different from the queries that are common in ad hoc retrieval~\cite{bramer2018systematic}.
 BERT-based methods for ranking may perform poorly on these queries.
-Therefore, we investigate leveraging two instruction-based models, namely ChatGPT~\cite{gozalo2023chatgpt} and Stanford Alpaca~\cite{alpaca}, to generate natural language queries from Boolean queries.
-These generated natural language queries are in turn used as the input to the neural-ranker-based screening prioritisation methods.
-Table~\ref{table-oracle-vs-practical-effectivenss} also shows that the best-performing variants of our method are capable of generating queries competitive to using the final title. \footnote{\mbox{\fontsize{6.75pt}{7pt}\selectfont Code: \url{https://github.com/ielab/SIGIR-AP-2023-Bolean2Natural4SR}}} To guide our investigation into these challenges, we devise five research questions: \begin{itemize} \item[\textbf{RQ1}] What is more effective for screening prioritisation: the original Boolean queries, or natural language queries derived from Boolean queries? \item[\textbf{RQ2}] What is the impact of different generation models on the effectiveness of natural language queries derived from Boolean queries? \item[\textbf{RQ3}] What is the impact of different ranking methods on the effectiveness of natural language queries derived from Boolean queries? \item[\textbf{RQ4}] What is the effect of generating multiple natural language queries from a single Boolean query? \item[\textbf{RQ5}] How do natural language queries derived from Boolean queries compare to using the working titles of systematic reviews instead? \end{itemize}
+Therefore, we investigate the use of two instruction-based models, namely OpenAI's ChatGPT~\cite{gozalo2023chatgpt} and Stanford's Alpaca~\cite{alpaca}, to generate natural language queries from Boolean queries.
+These generated natural language queries are in turn used as input for our neural-ranker-based screening prioritisation methods.
+The bottom rows of Table~\ref{table-oracle-vs-practical-effectivenss} show that the most powerful variants of our method are able to generate queries that compete with the use of the final title. \footnote{Code: \url{https://github.com/ielab/SIGIR-AP-2023-Bolean2Natural4SR}} To guide our investigation, we have developed five research questions: \begin{itemize} \item[\textbf{RQ1}] How effective is screening prioritisation with Boolean queries compared to natural language queries generated from them? \item[\textbf{RQ2}] How do different generation models affect the effectiveness of natural language queries generated from Boolean queries? \item[\textbf{RQ3}] What impact do ranking methods have on the effectiveness of natural language queries derived from Boolean queries? \item[\textbf{RQ4}] Does generating multiple natural language queries from a single Boolean query improve effectiveness? \item[\textbf{RQ5}] How effective is screening prioritisation with natural language queries derived from Boolean queries compared to using the working titles of systematic reviews? \end{itemize}